SebastianBocquet/yapoweremu/README.md

 The emulator is based on a neural network implemented using pytorch, and is trained on power spectra computed using CAMB.

-Why do we need yet another emulator for the linear power spectrum?
+(Why) Do we need yet another emulator for the linear power spectrum?
 I found that no existing code provides the `nonu` power spectrum over a sufficiently wide range of parameters.

 Installation
 ------------